$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

 where the four-momentum transfer, $q^\mu=p^{\p}-p^{\p\p}$, $P=p^\p+p^{\p\p}$, and $\ve^*$ represents the polarization of axial-vector meson.
 Further, in terms of conventional Bauer-Stech-Wirbel (BSW) type form factors, the above matrix elements can be expressed as \cite{Cheng:2003sm}

-where $M_{B_c}(M_{A})$ represents the mass of initial $B_c$ (final axial-vector $A$) meson and the form factors satisfy the relations, These BSW-type form factors are related to $l(\q2), ~c_{+}(\q2), ~c_{-}(\q2)$, and $q(\q2)$ CLFQM form factors by the following relations:
+where $M_{B_c}(M_{A})$ represents the mass of initial $B_c$ (final axial-vector $A$) meson and the form factors satisfy the relations, These BSW-type form factors are related to $l(\q2), ~c_{+}(\q2), ~c_{-}(\q2)$, and $q(\q2)$ CLF QM form factors by the following relations:

-The form factor was obtained only from the plus component of the weak current \footnote{In LFQM, non-perturbative quantities like form factors and decay constants are efficiently obtained using the plus component of weak current.
-However, full Lorentz covariance has been achieved within the CLFQM with one-body currents by taking care of zero-mode effects as suggested in Ref.~\cite{Jaus:2002sv}, where the momentum transfer is chosen such that $q^+ = q^0 + q^3 = 0$.
-These contributions, intrinsically linked to one-body current matrix elements in the light-front framework, ensure the restoration of full Lorentz covariance \cite{Jaus:2002sv}.}.
-Customarily, for $M^{\p}(p^{\p})\rightarrow M^{\p\p}(p^{\p\p})$ transition, it is convenient to use Drell–Yan–West frame, $q^+ = 0$, which implies that the form factors are known only for space-like momentum transfer, $\q2=-\mathbf{q}_\bot^2 \leqslant 0$, and for the time-like region ($\q2=-\mathbf{q}_\bot^2 \geqslant 0$) one needs an additional $\q2$ extrapolation.
+In LF QM, efficiently calculates non-perturbative quantities, like, form factors and decay constants, using the plus component of weak currents.
+The CLF QM extends this approach, achieving full Lorentz covariance by incorporating zero-mode effects in one-body currents, particularly when $q^+ = q^0 + q^3 = 0$.
+These zero-mode contributions are crucial for restoring Lorentz covariance in LF framework matrix elements~\cite{Jaus:2002sv}.
+Customarily, for $M^{\p}(p^{\p})\rightarrow M^{\p\p}(p^{\p\p})$ transition, it is convenient to use Drell–Yan–West frame\footnote{Drell and Yan \cite{Drell:1969km} demonstrated that choosing a frame where $q^+ =0$ simplifies calculations of form factors, structure functions, and other current matrix elements.
+In this frame, vacuum pair creation/annihilation is effectively suppressed, allowing for direct computation of matrix elements as overlaps of wave functions.}, $q^+ = 0$, which implies that the form factors are known only for space-like momentum transfer, $\q2=-\mathbf{q}_\bot^2 \leqslant 0$, and for the time-like region ($\q2=-\mathbf{q}_\bot^2 \geqslant 0$) one needs an additional $\q2$ extrapolation.
 Furthermore, we consider a Lorentz frame in which $\mathbf{p}_{\bot}'=0$ and $\mathbf{p}_{\bot}''=-\mathbf{q}_{\bot}$ leads to $\mathbf{k}_{\bot}''=\mathbf{k}_{\bot}'-\bar{x}\mathbf{q}_{\bot}$.
+Evaluating the hadronic matrix elements of the aforementioned $\Gamma$ operators described in Eqs.~\eqref{eq:AV_ISGW}-\eqref{eq:AA_BSW} is necessary for calculating the exclusive weak decays of the $B_c$ meson.
 Following the approach of \cite{Jaus:1999zv, Chang:2019mmh, Chang:2020wvs}, the form factors in Eqs.~\eqref{eq:AV_ISGW} and \eqref{eq:AA_ISGW} can be extracted from one-loop approximation as a momentum integral given by,

-where $N_c$ denotes the number of colors, $\d^4 k_1'=\frac{1}{2} \d k_1'^- \d k_1'^+ \d^2 \mathbf{k}_{\bot}'$, and other symbols in Eq. \eqref{eq:Bclf1} are defined in \cite{Chang:2019mmh}.
-Thereafter, a conversion of the covariant BS formulation to LF is achieved by implementing the following substitutions, as given in Refs.~\cite{Jaus:1999zv, Cheng:2003sm},